 The information on this website is to assist persons who are potential general or comity applicants.
 It is of necessity abbreviated at times.
 If there is any conflict between any language on this website and the Maine Bar Admission Rules (“Rules”) promulgated by the Maine Supreme Judicial Court, then the Rules prevail.

 Files available to download are in PDF format.
 If your browser does not have a PDF reader, click on the icon below to download Adobe Acrobat Reader.

-The Maine State Bar Association provides services to attorneys, such as CLE seminars, and services to the public, such as the Lawyer Referral Services.
+Maine State Bar Association provides services to attorneys, such as CLE seminars, and services to the public, such as the Lawyer Referral Services.
 To contact the Maine State Bar Association, click here.

-The Maine Board of Overseers of the Bar registers Maine attorneys, handles complaints about Maine attorneys, and administers the mandatory CLE requirement in Maine.
+Maine Board of Overseers of the Bar registers Maine attorneys, handles complaints about Maine attorneys, and administers the mandatory CLE requirement in Maine.
 To contact the Maine Board of Overseers of the Bar, click here.